violenil/ArtistPrediction/README.md

   - contains our dataset.

 - ```ArtistPrediction/src```
-  - contains our scource code.
+  - contains our source code.

 - ```ArtistPrediction/Plots```
   - contains the generated plots